H-1B Specialty Occupation Visa |

 Who qualifies as an H-1B employee? |

-To qualify for the H-1B visa the foreign employee must have obtained a US Bachelor’s Degree or higher (or foreign equivalent) in the specialty occupation field from an accredited college or university.
+To be eligible for the H-1B visa, a foreign employee must have earned a U.S. Bachelor's Degree or higher (or foreign equivalent) in the specialty occupation field from an accredited college or university.

 What are the steps to obtain an H-1B visa? |